it985/my-stars/README.md

 *   [any86/any-rule](https://github.com/any86/any-rule) - 🦕  常用正则大全, 支持web / vscode / idea / Alfred Workflow多平台

-*   [payloadcms/payload](https://github.com/payloadcms/payload) - Free and Open-source Headless CMS and Application Framework built with TypeScript, Node.js, React and MongoDB
+*   [payloadcms/payload](https://github.com/payloadcms/payload) - The React + TypeScript CMS.
+Payload is a free and open-source Headless CMS and Application Framework built with TypeScript, Node.js, React, and MongoDB.

 *   [chimurai/http-proxy-middleware](https://github.com/chimurai/http-proxy-middleware) - :zap: The one-liner node.js http-proxy middleware for connect, express, next.js and more